Drinkless logo blue and transparent landscape small e1771862103337

 Group of people enjoying a drink

-Naltrexone is an opioid receptor antagonist that has been studied for many years in alcohol treatment programmes.
+The medication used is an opioid receptor antagonist that has been studied for many years in alcohol treatment programmes.
 Alcohol normally stimulates the brain’s endorphin and dopamine reward pathways, reinforcing drinking behaviour and making it difficult to stop once drinking begins.

 However, in clinical practice treatment may be introduced gradually, and some individuals begin at 25 mg to assess tolerability before increasing where appropriate.
 All prescribing decisions are made only after assessment by qualified clinicians.

-Why Choose Drink Less Method?
+Why Choose The Drink Less Method?

-✔ UK-based private prescription service
+✔ UK-based service

-✔ Online consultation and delivery
+✔ Online assessment and delivery

 ✔ Transparent pricing, no hidden subscription services